Europium

 Europium is a chemical element; it has symbol Eu and atomic number 63.
 It is a silvery-white metal of the lanthanide series that reacts readily with air to form a dark oxide coating.
 Europium is the most chemically reactive, least dense, and softest of the lanthanides.
 It is soft enough to be cut with a knife.
 Europium was discovered in 1896, provisionally designated as Σ; in 1901, it was named after the continent of Europe.
 Europium usually assumes the oxidation state +3, like other members of the lanthanide series, but compounds having oxidation state +2 are also common.
-All europium compounds with oxidation state +2 are slightly reducing.
-Europium has no significant biological role but is relatively non-toxic compared to other heavy metals.
+All europium compounds with oxidation state +2 are slightly reducing due to their tendency to get oxidised into the more stable +3 state.
+It has no significant biological role but is relatively non-toxic compared to other heavy metals.
 Most applications of europium exploit the phosphorescence of europium compounds.
 Europium is one of the rarest of the rare-earth elements on Earth.

 Etymology

 Its discoverer, Eugène-Anatole Demarçay, named the element after the continent of Europe.